 Ways to save on satellite internet after you move

 Moving isn’t cheap, so it’s important to save money when possible.
 Here are a few ways to cut costs on your satellite internet:

 - Consider bundling your satellite internet and TV services for additional monthly savings

 - Take advantage of off-peak hours for large downloads

-HughesNet offers speeds of 25 Mbps, while Viasat speeds range from 12 Mbps and 50 Mbps and vary by location.
+HughesNet offers speeds of 25 Mbps, Viasat speeds range from 12 Mbps and 100 Mbps, and Starlink provides 100 to 200 Mbps.

-You can.
+Yes.
 Just keep an eye on your data usage, as exceeding your limit may lead to a slowdown of service speed.
-Also, consider downloading video overnight during off-peak hours, to watch the next day.
+Also, consider downloading video overnight during off-peak hours to watch the next day.

 A huge advantage of satellite internet service is that it’s available nationwide.
 If you’re happy with your provider, there’s no need to change just because you move, even if you’re relocating across the country.

 It depends.
 Connection speeds are generally fast enough for most games.
 However, you will need to keep a close watch on your data usage to avoid exceeding your limit.
 You may also experience latency (or lag time) that could cause frustrating delays.